MatanIsaac/AsteroidsRemake/README.md

 <div align="center">
 This project, while small in scale, embraces the open-source philosophy.

-You are encouraged to use, modify, and enhance the code as you see fit.

-A few finishing touches are still to be dealt with, in order to complete this game.
+A few finishing touches are still to be dealt with, in order to make this game complele.

 Here's a TODO List:

-     1. Adjust loud SFX levels
+    1. Adjust loud SFX levels.
     2. Implement a Scoring System.
     3. Define a Victory Condition.
-     4. Incorporate Randomization
+    4. Icorporate Randomization to The Game.
-     5. Duplicated Asteroids Rotate The Same Way Sometimes
+    5. Duplicated Asteroids Rotate The Same Direction Sometimes.
     6. Tidy up code and Add Documentation to Everything.

+You are encouraged to use, modify, and enhance the code as you see fit.

 Contributions are welcomed !

 if you wish to contribute, submit a pull request with a clear explanation of your proposed changes for review.
 </div>